 With his confidence boosted the 25 year-old returned to GP2 in 2011, winning both the Asian and main series after scoring six victories.
 He also rejoined Renault as a Formula One tester and took part in two Friday practice sessions in Abu Dhabi and Brazil.

-After those two successful outings the Renault team - now under new ownership and renamed Lotus - decided to give Grosjean another chance to race and signed him to partner Kimi Raikkonen for the 2012 season.
-The Frenchman’s pace was impressive from the off - he qualified third and sixth in Australia and Malaysia respectively, but on both occasions got embroiled in unnecessary race day tangles.
+After those two successful outings the Renault team - by then under new ownership and renamed Lotus - decided to give Grosjean another chance to race and signed him to partner Kimi Raikkonen for the 2012 season.
+His pace was impressive from the off - he qualified third and sixth in Australia and Malaysia respectively, but on both occasions got embroiled in unnecessary race day tangles.
 Grosjean came good in Bahrain where he made full use of the Lotus E20’s inherent speed to finish third behind Sebastian Vettel and team mate Raikkonen.
 It was the first of three impressive podiums in 2012 (the others coming in Canada and Hungary), but sadly Grosjean’s comeback season will be remembered as much for his mistakes - such as causing the huge first-lap pile-up in Belgium that earned him a one-race ban - as it will for his obvious talent.

 The 2013 campaign, however, saw Grosjean’s reputation transformed by a season of largely mature, measured - and fast - drives.
 These garnered six podium appearances, including an excellent second place in Austin, and he clearly outperformed world champion team mate Raikkonen in later races.